The Great Control Room Debate: Software vs. Hardware. Which Architecture Wins?

 • KVM switches,

-• specialized AV or media network equipment.
+• specialized AV or media network equipment,

 Each function requires specific equipment, and expansion means adding more hardware.